-From checking out summer concerts or watching local shows to strolling through art walks or cheering at sporting events.
-Whether you're traveling with children or in town on a weekend getaway with your special someone, these annual and special events make great additions to your itinerary.
+July is one of the most action-packed months of the summer in Phoenix.
+You'll keep busy enjoying summer concerts, watching local shows, strolling through art walks, and cheering at sporting events.
+Whether you're traveling with children or in town on a weekend getaway, these annual and special events make great additions to your itinerary.

 Art Walks and Community Events

-In terms of community events, the town of Mesa presents an art walk, live music showcase, and prize raffles on the second Friday of each month called Second Friday Night Out, which is free to attend and family-friendly.
+The town of Mesa presents an art walk, live music showcase, and prize raffles on the second Friday of each month called Second Friday Night Out, which is free to attend and family-friendly.
 Another community event, Meet Me Downtown, happens every Monday in July this year and invites guests to enjoy a "social self-guided 3.3-mile walk" around the downtown Phoenix area.

 Meanwhile, the Downtown Chandler Art Walk features more than 50 artists on the third Friday of July in Historic Downtown Chandler.
-Also, at Phoenix First Friday over 100 downtown art galleries, studios, and art spaces will host special receptions on the first Friday of July as part of this monthly showcase.
+Also, at Phoenix First Friday, over 100 downtown art galleries, studios, and art spaces will host special receptions on the first Friday of July as part of this monthly showcase.
 Some downtown museums will also open their doors for free.